Growing a business is hard. Really hard. And as a business grows, it gets even harder.

 The secret to growing a business in a consistent way is focusing on one task at a time, (preferably something in the not urgent, important category!), completing it, and moving on to the next task.

 What you should do instead of multitasking is monotasking.
-The Productivity Paradox podcast has an episode all about monotasking, check it out!
+The Intentional Advantage podcast has an episode all about monotasking, check it out!

 Growing a business is tough stuff.
 It’s difficult to continuously stay motivated and the rollercoaster of entrepreneurship is real.